ialrumaih/Covid_SA/README.md

  ## How to run
  * Fill config.cfg file with database information
  * Run create_tables.py to create tables in the database (for first run only)
- * Run ETL.py to load the data into database
+ * Run ETL_PostgreSQL.py to load the data into PostgreSQL database

  ## Future work
  * Using cloud database (For example, AWS Redshift)